nboutin/py_board_games/README.md

 ## Optimization

 - [ ] Implement bitboard
+- [ ] Check only row for the current player
 - [ ] Improve evaluate function by counting 3 token in a row of 4, take into account empty cell

 ## Design / Technical choice